 Any change to Rubric Criteria, Rubrics, and Rubric Categories, (e.g., changing the description or order) will affect historical report cards.
 However, rubrics can be disassociated from courses and marked as archived without affecting previous years’ report cards.

-To do this, start from the Rubric Categories query on the System Homepage.
-Run the query and batch update all categories that should be marked as archived.
-This will ensure that historical report cards do not change.
-Then, create new rubrics and criteria.
-New grade records will get created for students in the overnight process (or you can expedite this by running the “Create Missing Grade Records”).
-However, if old criteria exist on a student’s record, they will need to be manually deleted by going to the the “Qualitative” tab of the student’s class enrollment record and removing criteria, in which case note that you must disassociate a rubric with the course before deleting old criteria from the student’s record, or the system will put the criteria back.
+To do this, start from the System Homepage and create new rubrics and criteria.
+New grade records are created for students in the overnight process (or you can expedite this by running the “Create Missing Grade Records”).
+However, if old criteria exist on a student’s record, they need to be manually deleted by going to the the “Qualitative” tab of the student’s class enrollment record and removing the grade record.
+New records are not created for obsolete criteria, so there is no need to disassociate the criteria from the course.

 Qualitative Configuration in Axiom